PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part9.md

 # Now it Works

-That's it, and it was pretty painless too.
+That's it, and it was pretty painless, too.

 You can see how we've established the business rule in the Interactor, connected it to the View via the Model, and the View uses it without having any knowledge about how it works.